GemmaButcher-dev/itscool-ms3/TESTING.md

 ![screenshot](documents/readme/add_slang.png)

-✅  to request to edit slang terms I’ve added to correct or improve definitions, ensuring the information stays accurate and up-to-date.
+✅  request to edit slang terms I’ve added to correct or improve definitions, ensuring the information stays accurate and up-to-date.

   ItScool provides:<br>
       * A add slang form where any slang or revision of slang will be reviewed by admin to update appropriately.<br>
       * This is the update functionality within the CRUD functionality.
-This can be seen [here](documents/readme/add_slang.png).
+This can be seen [here](documents/readme/add_slang.png).<br>

 ✅  request to delete slang terms that are no longer relevant or are duplicates, so the dictionary remains clean and useful.